 If you are not already receiving Social Security income benefits or Railroad Retirement income benefits yet when you turn 65, then you will need to actively sign up for Part A.

 What is my cost sharing under Part A?

-Each year CMS determines the Part A deductible and coinsurance that you will be responsible for during the following year.
-These are the cost-sharing amounts that you must pay when accessing your Part A benefits.
-In 2013, you must pay:
+Each year CMS determines the Medicare Part A deductible and coinsurance that you will be responsible for during the following year.
+These are the cost-sharing amounts that you must pay when using your Part A benefits.
+In 2017, you will pay:

-- an $1184 deductible for each inpatient hospital stay when you have not been in the hospital during the previous 60 days.
+- a $1316 deductible for each inpatient hospital stay when you have not been in the hospital during the previous 60 days.